Sovrient

 An earthquake is a clustered process: mainshock, coda, aftershocks.
 Settlement systems need to answer a specific question: what constitutes "the event" for trigger and payout purposes?
 Without a defined closure boundary, subsequent seismic activity can retroactively redefine the primary event — destroying determinism and creating dispute surface.

 01Primary Event Attestation.
 Sealed at the point of maximum cross-network agreement, minimum semantic ambiguity.
-This is a single, bounded, deterministic object — one trigger decision, one corroboration record, one settlement computation.
-This is what money references.
+This is a single, bounded, deterministic object — one trigger-state record, one corroboration record, one sealed computation context.
+It is evidence counterparties may reference under contract.

 02Secondary Seismic Activity.
 Aftershocks are attested as separate events with their own corroboration records.
 They may matter for damage accumulation, claims handling, or reinsurance exhaustion — but they do not edit the primary attestation.
 Related but non-identical.